Saima-devup/Saima-devup/README.md

 - <i>**System Modernization from legacy, out-dated apps**</i>

-<mark>💬 Operating in a different domain?
+<mark>💬 Your business operates in a different domain?
 Let’s discuss your specific requirements and build a tailored solution.</mark>

 ## 🛠️ Tech Stack Expertise